Red car parked below a yellow car elevated on a Forward EFP9

 Did you know that you can install a car lift into your home garage?
 There are only a few requirements: a) you must have enough garage floor space for at least one vehicle, b) a ceiling height of at least 10 feet, and c) a full-sized garage door.

-In this article, we’ll explore the many benefits of having a car lift in your home garage, the different types of car lifts, and how to select the best one for your space.
+In this article, we’ll explore the many benefits of having a car lift in your home garage, the different types of automotive lifts, and how to select the best one for your space.

 Why Get a Car Lift?